| W.I.L. Home Page | Offshore News Digest Home |

 Going offshore is still legal ... in the abstract ... more or less.
-The question is how does stay in compliance with all the legal requirements accompanying such a move.
+The question is how does one stay in compliance with all the legal requirements accompanying such a move.
 Helping people with that is a key element of what we at W.I.L. offer.
-The devil is in the details, and general thought pieces averring that “going offshore” is a great idea without warning about the legwork required do not always strike us as useful.
+The proverbial devil is in the details, and general thought pieces averring that “going offshore” is a great idea without warning about the legwork required do not always strike us as useful.

-Having said that, this background offshore piece from author, “former judge, and retired trial litigator” David Tanzer is more than a little interesting.
+That said, this background offshore piece from author, “former judge, and retired trial litigator” David Tanzer is more than a little interesting.
 Many thought provoking and illuminating insights are tucked among the more typical elements.

 How many times have you thought about investing or creating a new life “offshore?”
 What do you need to know before you move your money, or your family, or both, away from the perceived safety of mother homeland?
 Is it a realistic option?
 Is it complicated?
 Is it legal?